 Kit includes everything required to convert a Link Pin Front Beam from torsion bar setup to through rod and air shocks.

 Kit includes everything shown in image.
 This kit is assembled and manufactured in the UK using only premium quality parts.

-Note: This kit is sold as a kit only, and all responsibility is the owner of the vehicle to insure this kit is installed successfully and safely.
-To insure your installation is safe please contact us for torque settings, suitable grease and maintenence info.
+Note: This kit is sold as a kit only, and all responsibility is the owner of the vehicle to ensure this kit is installed successfully and safely.
+To ensure your installation is safe please contact us for torque settings, suitable grease and maintenence info.

 Titan Through Rods Explained